All All News Products Insights AI DevOps and CI/CD Community

 Step 1: Know what you need to test

-Focus on the parts of your app that break the most or matter the most, like checkout in e-commerce.
-Use code coverage tools, bug history, and your own experience to decide what needs testing.
-Don’t just test everything blindly.
+Focus on the parts of your app that break often or are mission-critical—like checkout flows in e-commerce.
+Use code coverage, bug history, and experience.
+Don’t test everything blindly.

 Step 2: Pick the right regression test cases

-Not every test should be automated.
-Automate the tests that are:
+Not all tests should be automated.
+Prioritize tests that are:

 • Repetitive